clanfear/CSSS508/docs/installation.md

 ### Windows

 1. Go to the [Installers page](https://www.rstudio.com/products/rstudio/download/#download).
    * Scroll to "Installers for Supported Platforms"
    * Click `RStudio (version) - Windows Vista/7/8/10` to download: Whatever version is listed will be the most current.

 2. Run the installer.
    * If the installer asks, grant it administrative privileges to install.
    * Follow the on-screen instructions.
    * You do not need to change any default values unless you have a good reason.

-3. Once it completes, R is installed!
+3. Once it completes, RStudio is installed!
    * We will use the RStudio icon to load RStudio and use R.

 4. Open RStudio and verify it loads.
    * If there are any problems, email me at [clanfear@uw.edu](mailto:clanfear@uw.edu)

 ### MacOS

 1. Go to the [Installers page](https://www.rstudio.com/products/rstudio/download/#download).
    * Scroll to "Installers for Supported Platforms"
    * Click `RStudio (version) - MacOS X 10.6+ (64-bit)` to download: Whatever version is listed will be the most current.

 2. Run the installer.
    * Follow the on-screen instructions.
    * You do not need to change any default values unless you have a good reason.

 3. Once it completes, RStudio is installed!
    * We will use the RStudio icon to load RStudio and use R.

 4. Open RStudio and verify it loads.
    * In the bottom-left panel of RStudio, you should see something vaguely like the image below.
    * If there are any problems, email me at [clanfear@uw.edu](mailto:clanfear@uw.edu)

 When you open RStudio, you should see something similar to this in the bottom-left: